accessibility-exchange/co-design/src/pages/process-map.md

   parent: Resources
   order: 1
 ---
-A step-by-step process of what giving feedback to organizations should look like.
+A step-by-step process of what consultation with federally regulated entities should look like.